 Ties to the Franklin Center for Government and Public Integrity

-The John William Pope Civitas Institute is listed as a Franklin Center for Government and Public Integrity "Watchdog Bureau".
+The Civitas Institute was listed as a Franklin Center for Government and Public Integrity "Watchdog Bureau".
 The Franklin Center funds reporters in over 40 states.
 Despite their non-partisan description, many of the websites funded by the Franklin Center have received criticism for their conservative bias.
 On its website, the Franklin Center claims it "provides 10 percent of all daily reporting from state capitals nationwide."

 Franklin Center Funding